ilanschnell/bitarray/README.md

   * simplify markdown of readme so PyPI renders better
   * make tests for bitarray.util required (instead of warning when they cannot be imported)

-*1.2.0* (2019-12-06):

-  * add bitarray.util module which provides useful utility functions
-  * deprecate `bitarray.bitdiff` in favor of `bitarray.util.count_xor`
-  * use markdown for documentation
-  * fix bug in .count() on 32bit systems in special cases when array size is 2^29 bits or larger
-  * simplified tests by using bytes syntax
-  * update smallints and sieve example to use new utility module
-  * simplified mandel example to use numba
-  * use file context managers in tests

 Please find the complete change log